apupneja/WebD-Project-react/README.md

 * Learnt and worked with react js, node js, mongodb, mongoose.
 * Learnt and used semantic ui.
 * Learnt how to make websites responsive in react.js using third party packages.

+### Credentials for the app: Username: Raghav, passwrd: test12